 Report a Crime

-The goal of the Student of Concern Program is to identify students in our community who appear to be troubled or troubling and intervene before the student reaches a crisis level.
+The goal of the Spartan Support Program is to identify students in our community who appear to be troubled or troubling and intervene before the student reaches a crisis level.
 To this end, we require the support and participation of students, staff, faculty and parents to provide information to the program.

 After being victimized, one of the last things a victim may want to do is report the incident.
 Reporting can be difficult, tedious and feel like a further violation.
 Yet, there are many good reasons to report.
 Reporting may help in overall recovery, feelings of personal safety and the ability to regain control over life.